 Simone M. Müller is project manager and principal investigator of the Emmy Noether Research Group “Hazardous Travels: Ghost Acres and the Global Waste Economy” that is sponsored by the German Research Foundation (DFG) and located at the Rachel Carson Center in Munich, Germany.
 Together with her team of four, she investigates the structures and dynamics of the international trade in hazardous waste from the 1970s onwards.
 From an America-in-the-world perspective, Simone extrapolates the global dimension of the movement of hazardous waste material ranging from outdated chemical weapons and pesticides to infamous waste barges and e-waste, and how these trading movements relate to mutable concepts of ecology and economy.

 Simone received her PhD in history from Freie Universität Berlin with a study on the social and cultural creation of global telegraph networks.
 Before the RCC, Simone worked as an assistant professor for North American history at Freiburg University.
-She has received numerous awards and fellowships, among from the Smithsonian Institutions and the German Historical Institute, both in Washington DC.
+She has received numerous awards and fellowships, among them from the Smithsonian Institutions and the German Historical Institute, both in Washington DC.
 In 2015, she received the Maria Gräfin von Linden Preis for her research on the global waste economy.
-In 2016 she was elected Junior Fellow at the Center for Interdisciplinary Research of Bielefeld University (ZIF) as well as the Center for Advanced Studies at the LMU Munich.
-In 2017, the Robert Bosch Foundation has named her among the leading scientific female scholars of Germany.
+In 2016 she was elected Junior Fellow at the Center for Interdisciplinary Research of Bielefeld University (ZIF) as well as at the Center for Advanced Studies at LMU Munich.
+In 2017, the Robert Bosch Foundation named her among the leading scientific female scholars of Germany.

 Her research interests cover global, economic, and environmental history alongside those of science and technology studies.
 Her first book Wiring the World, on the social and cultural creation of global telegraph networks, was published by Columbia University Press in 2016.